What are eating disorders?

 Other Eating Disorders

-• Eating disorders have a range of issues, signs, and symptoms.
-Some people who struggle with disordered eating do not have a full blown eating disorder; nonetheless, eating issues can be physically dangerous and emotionally draining.
+- Eating disorders have a range of issues, signs, and symptoms.
+Some people who struggle with disordered eating do not have a full blown eating disorder and still benefit from professional intervention as eating issues can be physically dangerous and emotionally draining.

 Resources